MellowMarsh/MemoryGameJsProject/README.md

 # MemoryGameJsProject
   Basic Memory Game built from scratch.
-This project was part of a Javascript certification course.
 I used what I learned and incorporated my skills into a FEND project.

 # Project Goals
   The game randomly shuffles cards,